Elara6331/lemmy-reply-bot/README.md

 # Lemmy Reply Bot

 This project is a simple bot that replies to comments and posts on Lemmy.
-It uses Lemmy's WebSocket API to get notified of any new comments or posts, and sees if they match any regex configured in the config file.
+It gets the newest posts and comments every 15 seconds, and sees if they match any regex configured in the config file.
 If it finds one that does, it replies with the message corresponding to that regex.

 ### Features